 4. Better job satisfaction

 The benefits of working remotely also include better job satisfaction for employees.
-HR Policy Adviser at the London School of Economics (LSE), Natalie Pancheri, told The Guardian: “The benefits of flexible working are well established, from increased employee engagement to better performance.”
+HR Policy Adviser at the London School of Economics (LSE), Natalie Pancheri, said: “The benefits of flexible working are well established, from increased employee engagement to better performance.”

 5. Flexible working attracts top talent